 EOF

-Simulate primary node network delay for two minutes, primary node service becomes inaccessible triggering primary-secondary switching, switching occurs after 15s.
+Simulate primary node network delay for five minutes, primary node service becomes inaccessible triggering primary-secondary switching, switching occurs after 15s.

 kubectl create -f -<<EOF